2600hz/docs-user-guides/doc/faxing/smartpbx_faxbox.md

 It will also show up in the user's User Portal, Fax tab.
 See User's Fax History below.
 It the fax fails sending, a failure notification will be sent to the user's email address.

+__Important if you manage carriers.__ Outbound fax calls are set with a "fax" flag and thus carriers that you want to be available for handling outbound fax call must be configured with the "fax" flag.
+Caution, there is a "Require Flags" option which means that carrier will only handle calls with listed flags.
+This option you most likely do NOT want checked.
+I you see an error "no available resources" it is likely this flag is not configured on a carrier.

 ## User's Fax History